Learn from a systemic perspective on knowledge and skills to protect oral health necessary for healthy human life

 Hiroshima University Kasumi Campus consisted of 3 Schools; Medicine, Dentistry and Pharmaceutical Sciences, offers undergraduate courses to acquire 11 medical professions, unprecedented in Japan; School of Medicine; doctor, nurse, physical therapist, occupational therapist, school nurse, public health nurse and midwife: School of Dentistry; dentist, dental hygienist, dental technician, school nurse: School of Pharmaceutical Sciences; pharmacist.

 Interprofessional Education (IPE) funded by the Ministry of Education, Culture, Sports, Science of Technology in 2017, has started in 2017.
 The IPE for the 1st year students, offers them medical ethics and triage for large-scale disaster.
-5th year students in Programs of Medicine, Dentistry and Pharmaceutical Sciences, and 3rd year students in Programs of Health Sciences and Oral Health Sciences learn medical care for chronic diseases and long-term care in role- plays.
+5th year students in Programs of Medicine nad Dentistry, and 4th year students in Program of Health Sciences, and 3rd year students in Program of Oral Health Sciences, and 6th year students in Program of Pharmaceutical Sciences learn medical care for chronic diseases and long-term care in role- plays.
 IPE is a distinct pedagogical approach that enables students to learn professional and specialized knowledge, skills and attitudes in different health occupations.

 School of Dentistry that has partner schools in many countries extending from Europe and the US to Asia, actively promotes international exchanges at undergraduate level.
 The number of undergraduate students who go abroad through a short-term program is increasing every year.